 Once you have all the reports back along with the application, you’ll need to confirm all the information that you can.
 Call the tenant's employer to double-check that they are an employee in good standing at the salary they say they earn.
 You should generally be looking for your renter to earn three times as much as the rent each month for it to be a comfortable outlay and not cause excess financial pressure.

-Taking a good look at the credit report is a must too, red flags you should be looking for are high levels of debt, delinquency and if possible previous bankruptcies.
+Taking a good look at the credit report is a must too.
+Red flags you should be looking for are high levels of debt, delinquency and, if possible, previous bankruptcies.
 Evidence of these things could mean that the tenant is high risk, and you need to decide if you are comfortable with that.

-Using a tenant screening service helps take the pressure off making some of the checks, also the process can be less chaotic if you create a tenant screening checklist.
+Using a tenant screening service helps take the pressure off making some of the checks.
+Also, the process can be less chaotic if you create a tenant screening checklist.
 If you choose Rentspree to screen your tenants, then you proceed from application to screening by merely supplying the tenant’s email address.
-This streamlined verification process makes the landlord’s job less of a headache, and ensures they get all the up to date information that they need to make a decision.
+This streamlined verification process makes the landlord’s job less of a headache and ensures they get all the up to date information that they need to make a decision.

 3. Continue the Love Affair

-Treat your tenant well by appreciating their needs and keeping the lines of communication open.
+Treat your tenant well by anticipating their needs and keeping the lines of communication open.
 Let them know that you are happy to get feedback and that you want to hear about any concerns they have, and hopefully you’ll stop any problems in their tracks before they escalate.

 Issues like slow response times can lead to discontent, but if you respond to questions and concerns quickly, then you’re more likely to maintain a fabulous relationship with your tenant, and keep them for the long haul.
-If you have other properties, then let your tenants know, you never know, they made need to move to a bigger place or a different area, and you might have something perfect.
+If you have other properties, then let your tenants know.
+You never know, they made need to move to a bigger place or a different area, and you might have something perfect.
 After all, you won’t need to worry about how to find good tenants for your rental house if you have great long-term renters already.